seud0nym/tch-gui-unhide/utilities/README.md

 Bank Plan is OPTIMAL
 ```

+The script returns 0 if the bank plan is optimal, and 1 if it is not.

+If run with the `-q` option, then no output is displayed, and you must rely on the return code.

 ## transformer-cli
 Version 17 firmwares do not include `/usr/bin/transformer-cli`, which is very useful for working out what is returned in the various GUI scripts.